HOG Chapter History: Build a Living Archive

 1. Start a "Chapter History" Collection

-Founding date, first Road Captain, the ride that became a tradition — whatever's foundational, it goes here first.
+Founding date, first Road Captain, the ride that became a tradition.
+Whatever's foundational goes here first.

 2. Build "Signature Rides" and "Milestone Events" as their own Collections